-This brief summarizes a Social Policy Report, "Review of Three Recent Randomized Trials of School-Based Mentoring: Making Sense of Mixed Findings," by Marc E. Wheeler, Adjunct Research Associate at Portland State University, Thomas E. Keller, the Duncan and Cindy Campbell Professor for Children, Youth, and Families with an Emphasis on Mentoring in the School of Social Work at Portland State University, and David L. DuBois, Professor in the Division of Community Health Sciences within the School of Public Health at the University of Illinois at Chicago.
+This brief summarizes a Social Policy Report by Marc E. Wheeler, Adjunct Research Associate at Portland State University, Thomas E. Keller, the Duncan and Cindy Campbell Professor for Children, Youth, and Families with an Emphasis on Mentoring in the School of Social Work at Portland State University, and David L. DuBois, Professor in the Division of Community Health Sciences within the School of Public Health at the University of Illinois at Chicago.